chojolan00/CYP_finalproj/README.md

 ![Image](images/sf_skyline_wide.jpeg)
-# The Distribution of PM 2.5 in San Francisco and its Relationship with Ashtma Hospitalization Rates <br/>
+# The Distribution of PM 2.5 in San Francisco and its Relationship with Ashtma Hospitalization Rates&nbsp;&nbsp;

 ## Asthma